bonitasoft/bonita-doc/md/processes.md

 ## Edit the actor mapping
-You need to map more or less organization entities to an actor.
+You need to map organization entities to an actor.
 To do so:
 1. Go to _BPM_>_Processes_ (Administrators) or _Processes_ (Process Managers)
 2. Select a process in the list.
 3. Click on the _More_ button.